 I recommend The Holotropic Mind to two audiences: the scientifically minded willing to follow solid research wherever it goes and the New Age enthusiast willing to explore a radical theory which seeks to explain a wide range of occult phenomenon, from pre-birth memories to ESP to life-after-death.

-Dr. Grof is skilled psychiatrist and researcher with solid academic credentials in the US and Europe.
+Dr. Grof is a skilled psychiatrist and researcher with solid academic credentials in the US and Europe.
 He was one of the first to experiment with LSD–experiment in the laboratory sense, not in the adolescent escapade sense.
 His decades of research with thousands of subjects, including himself, has convinced the doctor that altered states of consciousness are the gateway to understanding the nature of the human experience.

 Page 133 neatly summarizes Dr. Grof’s approach, and his book’s challenge to the typical Western reader: